espressomd/espresso/doc/sphinx/inter_bonded.rst

 Dihedral interactions are available through the :class:`espressomd.interactions.Dihedral` class.

-This creates a bond type with identificator with a dihedral potential, a four-body-potential.
+This creates a bond type with identifier with a dihedral potential, a four-body-potential.
 In the following, let the particle for which the bond is created be particle :math:`p_2`, and the other bond partners :math:`p_1`, :math:`p_3`, :math:`p_4`, in this order.
 Then, the